hl-valdemar/honeylang/README.md

 ## Composition Over Inheritance

 Honey does not have class-based inheritance.
 This is a deliberate design choice, not an omission.
 Inheritance hierarchies tend to create rigid, tightly-coupled code that becomes difficult to modify as requirements evolve.

-Instead, Honey encourages **composition**: building complex types by combining simpler ones, and **interfaces**: contracts about what functions must exist.
+Instead, Honey encourages composition: building complex types by combining simpler ones, and **interfaces**: contracts about what functions must exist.

 ### The Problem with Inheritance